core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## EDHOC Exporter Label Registry ## {#iana-edhoc-exporter-label}

+\[ This section is expected to be moved to https://datatracker.ietf.org/doc/html/draft-ietf-lake-edhoc \]

 IANA is asked to enter the following entries to the "EDHOC Exporter Label" registry defined in {{I-D.ietf-lake-edhoc}}.

 ~~~~~~~~~~~~~~~~~~~~~~~